-In my last post on this subject, I spoke about Bitcoin being the beginning of an extreme shift in culture.
+In my last post on this subject, I wrote about Bitcoin being the beginning of an extreme shift in culture.
 I anticipate that the shift could take 10-20 years to be realized, but there’s a lot of work that can be done to shorten it to 3 years.

 The shift I imagine can primarily be described as decentralized voting, trustless identity/finance pairing, transparent government/public corporations/non-profits, DAOs, granularly controlled privacy for those who want it, and an overall reduction in crime, bureaucracy, and oppression.
 Additionally, the standard of living, especially in the developing work, will be dramatically much higher.